goat-io/goatpress/wp-app/wp-content/plugins/wp-optimize/readme.txt

 == Changelog ==

+= 3.1.12 - 12/Jul/2021 =

+* FEATURE: Ability to defer js files and asynchronously load css files
+* FEATURE: Option to not aggregate inline styles and scripts
+* FIX: Always purge this cache HTML issue
+* FIX: Cache - Enable cache for subfolders and multisite installation with the permalink structure example.com/index.php/a-post-name
+* FIX: PHP 8 Issue: Minify and Merge Error
+* FIX: Silent failure of page caching if plugin location not found
+* TWEAK: Added Update URI header field to avoid accidentally being overwritten with an update of a plugin of a similar name from the WordPress.org Plugin Directory.
+* TWEAK: Delay displaying notices for 2 weeks
+* TWEAK: Improve label of when saving a media type in always purge this
+* TWEAK: Improve query for EWWW IO history
+* TWEAK: Prevent a PHP notice if using WP-Optimize and MetaSlider on the same site.
+* TWEAK: Prevent PHP warnings from theme update and google font minify
+* TWEAK: Skip HTML minification if the total size is > 1MB (takes too long to be worthwhile)
+* TWEAK: Updating custom compression slider values

 = 3.1.11 - 08/Jun/2021 =

 * FIX: Cache - Don't cache pages for logged-in users when 'Serve cached pages to logged in users' option (new in 3.1.10) is enabled